edgexfoundry/edgex-docs/docs_src/design/adr/devops/0010-Release-Artifacts.md

 Github tags are used to track the releases of EdgeX Foundry.
 During development the tags are incremented automatically for each commit using a development suffix (ie: `v1.1.1-dev.1` -> `v1.1.1-dev.2`).
 At the time of release we release a tag with the final semantic version (ie: `v1.1.1`).

+### Snaps

+*Tied to Code Release?* Yes

+The building of snaps was removed from community scope in September 2020 but are still available on the [snapcraft store](https://snapcraft.io/edgexfoundry).

+Canonical publishes daily arm64 and amd64 releases of the following snaps to latest/edge in the Snap Store.
+These builds take place on the Canonical Launchpad platform and use the latest code from the master branch of each EdgeX repository, versioned using the latest git tag.

+edgexfoundry
+edgex-app-service-configurable
+edgex-device-camera
+edgex-device-rest
+edgex-device-modbus
+edgex-device-mqtt
+edgex-device-grove
+edgex-cli (work-in-progress)
+Note - this list may expand over time.

+At code freeze the edgexfoundry snap revision in the edge channel is promoted to latest/beta and $TRACK/beta.
+Publishing to beta will trigger the Canonical checkbox automated tests, which include tests on a variety of hardware hosted by Canonical.

+When the project tags a release of any of the snaps listed above, the resulting snap revision is first promoted from the edge channel to latest/candidate and $TRACK/candidate.
+Canonical tests this revision, and if all looks good, releases to latest/stable and $TRACK/stable.

+Canonical may also publish updates to the EdgeX snaps after release to address high/critical bugs and CVEs (common vulnerabilities and exposures).

+Note - in the above descriptions, $TRACK corresponds to the named release tracks (e.g. fuji, geneva, hanoi, ...) which are created for every major/minor release of EdgeX Foundry.

 ### SwaggerHub API Docs

 *Tied to Code Release?* No